UniversalDependencies/docs/_cs-pos/PART.md

   PDT tags the _li&nbsp;_ morpheme as particle and it is currently kept so in the UD conversion but we should probably convert the tag to `SCONJ`.

+- At present the UD-conversion of PDT keeps the PDT convention on tagging the response words (“yes, no”) as particles.
+  Automatic conversion would not be straightforward because the negative particle _ne_ is sometimes used as the response particle/interjection (English “no”) and sometimes as a free negative morpheme (English “not”).
+  These two usages would have to be distinguished and only the first one converted to interjection.

 ### References

 - [Loos, Eugene E., et al. 2003.
 Glossary of linguistic terms: What is a particle?](http://www-01.sil.org/linguistics/GlossaryOfLinguisticTerms/WhatIsAParticle.htm)